Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

 Palm oil is the most versatile and highly used type of oil in the world.
-It is processed in the food industry, beauty, cosmetic products, and industrial usages like soap and car lubricants.
-Among its positive aspects, palm oil is cheap, highly available, and stable after usage and exposure to heat compared to other frying oils like sunflower.
+It is processed to be used in the food industry, beauty, cosmetic products, and industrial usages like soap and car lubricants.
+Among its positive aspects, they are cheap and highly available all around; they are stable after usage and exposure to heat compared to other frying oils like sunflower.
 They are used to make soaps more foamy and soft; in addition to that, they are also used to produce medications.

-However, with all its positive aspects, the palm oil industry is negatively affecting the environment.
+However, with all its positive aspects, the palm oil industry negatively affects the environment.
 It is one of the most common reasons for deforestation around the world.
-As long as the demand for palm oil is increasing, deforestation caused by its industry will increase.
+As long as the demand for palm oil increases, deforestation caused by its industry will increase.

 Sunflower oil comes from extracting the oil from sunflower seeds.
-They are a conventional oil used in cooking, and they have high versatility. sunflower oil more expensive than palm oil.
-It burns faster than palm oil, decreasing its frying and heating capacity in cooking.
-However, it is considered one of the cheap oils available in the market.
-It isversatile in the culinary world.
-In addition to that, it is used in biofuels and cosmetics.
+They are a common oil used in cooking, and they have high versatility.
+They are more expensive compared to palm oil, and they burn faster than palm oil, decreasing their frying and heating capacity in cooking.
+However, they are considered one of the cheap oils available in the market.
+They are versatile in the culinary world; in addition to that, they are used in biofuels and cosmetics.

-In this article, we will compare the differences between palm oil and sunflower oil, focusing on their nutritional data, usage in diets, and health impacts.
+In this article, we are going to compare the differences between palm oil and sunflower oil, focusing on their nutritional data, usage in diets, and health impacts.

 Nutritional data

-Palm oil and sunflower oil does not contain any:
+Palm oil and sunflower oil do not contain any:

 • Water